-Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 Summary of Alternative I (See above.)
-Summary of Alternative 2 (See above.)
-Alternative 3 (See above.) the 3 percent cap would include all acres of PHMA (and IHMA in Idaho) in the Fine Scale area as the denominator.
+Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 (See above.)
+(See above.) the HAF Fine Scale habitat delineation area.
+Calculation of the 3 percent cap would include all acres of PHMA (and IHMA in Idaho) in the Fine Scale area as the denominator.
 In CO, BLM would use the state identified populations (see Section 2.7.1).
 At either scale, all areas in PHMA (and IHMA in ID) would be included in the denominator.
 Portions of PHMA that are potential or non-habitat (e.g., areas not currently supporting sagebrush cover due to wildfire) would still be included in the denominator piece of the formula.
-The denominator includes all lands (regardless of land ownership) to help the BLM Alternatives 5 and 6 (See above.) consider the cumulative impacts of disturbances on GRSG when considering projects on public lands.
+The denominator includes all lands (regardless of land ownership) to help the BLM consider the cumulative impacts of disturbances on GRSG when considering projects on public lands.
+(See above.)
+(See above.)
 Disturbance Cap Exceptions ID: 3% cap can be exceeded within existing designated utility corridors at the project scale only if there would be a net benefit to GRSG (multiple states have this in the Lands section, ID just has it specifically in the disturbance cap section) NV: Disturbance can exceed 3% at the project or BSU scale except where a biological analysis indicates a net conservation to GRSG.
-Exceedance may be approved only with concurrence of the State Director, and unless ID: 3% cap can be exceeded within existing designated utility corridors at the project scale only if there would be a net benefit to GRSG (multiple states have this in the Lands section, ID just has it specifically in the disturbance cap section).
+ID: 3% cap can be exceeded within existing designated utility corridors at the project scale only if there would be a net benefit to GRSG (multiple states have this in the Lands section, ID just has it specifically in the disturbance cap section).
 UT: 3% can be exceeded if will benefit GRSG.
-NV: Disturbance can exceed 3% at the project or BSU scale except where a biological analysis indicates a net conservation to GRSG.
-The Unless required by law, regulation, policy, or presence of valid existing rights, the BLM would not consider allowances for exceptions to the disturbance cap.
+NV: Disturbance can exceed 3% at the project or BSU scale except where a biological Unless required by law, regulation, policy, or presence of valid existing rights, the BLM would not consider allowances for exceptions to the disturbance cap.
 All states: Apply the disturbance cap to the extent consistent with applicable law (such as the Mining Law of 1872) and valid existing rights.
-All states: The Authorized Officer may consider projects on public lands that could result in exceeding the 3 percent disturbance cap across all ownerships at the project scale only if the following three criteria are met: 1) with concurrence from the State Director, 2) if the environmental review document(s) explains how the GRSG RMP goals and objectives will be met, including compliance with the RMP's GRSG mitigation strategy, documenting efforts to: Same as Alternative 4, except in WY and MT where the project scale disturbance cap is 5%.
+All states: The Authorized Officer may consider projects on public lands that could result in exceeding the 3% disturbance cap across all ownerships at the project scale only if the following three criteria are met: 1) with concurrence from the State Director, 2) if the environmental review document(s) explains how the GRSG RMP goals and objectives will be met, including compliance Same as Alternative 4, except in WY and MT where the project scale disturbance cap is 5%.
 All states would also replace bullet #4 under criteria #3 with the following: • Compensatory mitigation would not have to be completed and functioning prior to being able to grant the exception.
-To grant the activity based on compensatory mitigation, prior to construction, surface occupancy, or surface disturbing activities the compensation project must be
+To grant the activity based on compensatory mitigation, prior to construction, surface